Psykotikism/Mutant_Tanks/README.md

 forward void ST_OnButtonReleased(int tank, int button);

 /**
- * Called when the Super Tank changes types.
+ * Called when a Super Tank changes types.
  * Use this forward to trigger any features/abilities/settings when a Super Tank changes types.
  *
  * @param tank			Client index of the Tank.